Xceptance/neodymium-showcase/README.md

 ## 2. Localization
 Under `showcase.neodymium.tests.localization` you can find how to use the localization feature of neodymium.
 Note that all the translated strings can be found in the `localization.yaml` in the config folder.
 ## 3. Web slider
-The `showcase.neodymium.tests.slider` package contains a usecase to drag and drop a web slider.
+The `showcase.neodymium.tests.slider` package contains the usecases to drag and drop a web slider into different directions.
-This usecase shows how to move a horizontal web slider to the right.
+There are usecases for horizontal and vertical movements.

 ## License
 MIT